Concordium/concordium-dapp-examples/low-code-carbon-credits-marketplace/indexer/README.md

 ## What it is?

 On Concordium Chain.
 The contracts can be coded to emit events.
-Which are the source for Off chain products to analyze whats happening on chain.
+Which are the sources for off-chain products to analyze what's happening on chain.
-This project provides a reference implementation for Node JS in Typescript to listen to such events and index them in database to be queried account to the business logic.
+This project provides a reference implementation for Node JS in Typescript to listen to such events and index them in a database to be queried by using an account as the key.

 ## Components